Penis Enlargement: Does It Work?

 Penis Enlargement: Pills, Creams, and Devices

 - The vacuum pump.
 This is a cylinder that sucks out air.
 You stick your penis in and the resulting vacuum draws extra blood into it, making it erect and a little bigger.
 You then clamp off the penis with a tight ring -- like a tourniquet -- to keep the blood from leaking back into your body.
 What are the drawbacks?
 The effect only lasts as long as you have the ring on.
 Using it for more than 20 to 30 minutes can cause tissue damage.
+This is sometimes used as a treatment for erectile dysfunction, but has not been proven to actually increase the size of the penis.

 - Stretching with weights.
 Weights or stretching exercises won't bulk up your penis -- it's not a muscle.
 But hanging weights off your flaccid penis may stretch it a bit, O'Leary says.
 The catch is that it requires a freakish degree of dedication.
 "You might have to wear a weight strapped to your penis eight hours a day for six months," says O'Leary.
 At the end of it, you could be lucky enough to gain about half an inch.
 Risks include tearing of the tissue, burst blood vessels, and other problems.